 There was only one thing for it, sometimes you just have to roll up your sleeves, get down and messy in the kitchen and make it yourself.
 Here comes the D.I.Y. bit for the easiest and tastiest simple braided bread rolls.

 There is something so darn satisfying about making bread.
-It isn’t the fun almost superficial feeling of pleasure you get from baking cakes and pies, it is far more basic, a real old fashioned survival skill if you will.
-Oh I know, getting all dramatic there and carried away, but there really is something so deeply satisfying about making your own bread or in this case these simple braided rolls.
+It isn’t the fun almost superficial feeling of pleasure you get from baking cakes and pies, it is far more basic, a real old-fashioned survival skill if you will.

 I filled my simple braided rolls with my cream cheese, salad and smoked salmon and ate it in the sun filled kitchen surrounded by cameras, books, notes, baking pans, dirty dishes and all with a fine dusting of flour.
 It tasted wonderful, it tasted even better than my imaginings.
 This was lunch worthwhile.